jerome3o/jerome3o.github.io/projects/_drafts/2022-06-06-gpt3_discord_bot.md

 }
 ```

-We spent a good amount o time laughing trying to sell this one some crypto scam coins
+We spent a good amount of time laughing trying to sell this one some crypto scam coins

 > User: I've got a new crypto currency for you: dirt coin.
 It's backed by dirt
 > GPT: I don't think I'm interested in that.